lazamar/lazamar.github.io/_posts/2015-11-20-stopping-ionicanalytics-console-logs.md

 ![$ionicAnalytics logs](../images/ionicAnalyticsLogs.png)

 When the documentation is not enough what better solution than looking at the source code and trying to figure out what kind of sorcery it is doing?
-Inside your `www` folder you will find a `lib` folder containing all of ionic's *sauce*.
+Inside your `www` folder you will find a `lib` folder containing all of Ionic's *sauce*.
 My beloved [Atom](https://atom.io/) (also open source, by the way) has an option to *Search in Directory*, which is exactly what we need.
 You could also do it with `grep` and the terminal, which gives you extra points for style, but that's not the point of this post.

 ![Folder Search](../images/ionicAnalyticsSearch.png)